 - Walking for the day (optional): 6 km, 3-4 hours

-Ryokan are traditional Japanese-style inns.
+Ryokan is a traditional Japanese-style inn.
 They may be in modern concrete or older wooden buildings, but the rooms are always in the Japanese style with tatami (straw) matting and futons laid out in the evening by the ryokan staff.
 Evening meals are served together usually in the dining room and are exquisitely prepared multi-course meals.
-Many ryokans have both en suite bathrooms (except for some older buildings) and communal hot spring style baths (segregated by sex).
+Many ryokans have both en suite bathrooms (except for some older buildings) and communal hot spring style baths (segregated by gender).
 They are the classic Japanese experience.

 *Accommodations are subject to availability.
-In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
+In case a particular ryokan is fully booked for your desired dates, we will replace it with one of equal value and quality level.
 We will give you the exact accommodation details upon booking confirmation.